With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreDr John C Corrigan Mental Health Center is a mental health center in Fall River, Massachusetts, located at 49 Hillside Street, 2720 zip code.
 Dr John C Corrigan Mental Health Center provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Dr John C Corrigan Mental Health Center offers trauma therapy, activity therapy and group therapy to seniors 65 or older, adults and young adults.
-Dr John C Corrigan Mental Health Center also supports people with trauma, transitional age young adults and people with serious mental illness.
-More services available at Dr John C Corrigan Mental Health Center include mentoring/peer support/consumer-run services, supported housing and supported employment.
+Dr John C Corrigan Mental Health Center offers cognitive behavioral therapy, trauma therapy and group therapy to seniors 65 or older, adults and young adults.
+Dr John C Corrigan Mental Health Center also supports people with serious mental illness, transitional age young adults and people with trauma.
+More services available at Dr John C Corrigan Mental Health Center include case management, mentoring/peer support/consumer-run services and supported housing.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.